WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 As you can see, the `title` of an Entity Record is an object, but the `title` of an Edited Entity record is a string.

 This is no accident.
-Fields like `title`, `excerpt`, and `content` can only be rendered on the server so the REST API exposes both the `raw` markup and the `rendered` string.
+Fields like `title`, `excerpt`, and `content` can only be rendered on the server and so the REST API exposes both the `raw` markup _and_ the `rendered` string.
 For example, in the block editor, `content.rendered` could used as a visual preview, and `content.raw` could be used to populate the code editor.

 So why is the `content` of an Edited Entity Record a string?
 Since Javascript is not be able to properly render arbitrary block markup, it stores only the `raw` markup without the `rendered` part.
 And since that's a string, the entire field becomes a string.